LinusBorg/vue-simple-portal/package/README.md

 `vue-simple-portal` allows you to mount its slot content to the very end of the body element (or potentially any other DOM element on the page) as an immediate child.

-Its main usecase are components/elements that need to be positioned absolutely relative to the document/viewport, or fixed in some way or another, like:
+Its main use case are components/elements that need to be positioned absolutely relative to the document/viewport, or fixed in some way or another, like:

 * modals
 * drodowns